molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ##### Annotation mod

-The anotator mod of the data explorer is the user interface to use the MOLGENIS annotator framework, which can also be used as a standalone commandline jar.
+The anotator module of the data explorer is the user interface to use the MOLGENIS annotator framework, which can also be used as a standalone commandline jar.
 The annotator framework is a system to add data from other resources to your genomic entities.
 For example pathogenicity prediction, allele frequencies and phenotype information.

 ![Dataexplorer annotators](images/dataexplorer/annotators.png?raw=true, "dataexplorer/annotators")